 8.Review membership types and pricing

-While our attrition research found that 3.6% of cancellations are for cost or financial reasons, it’s worth regularly reviewing your gym contracts and gym pricing strategy.
+With costs an issue for members, it’s worth regularly reviewing your gym contracts and gym pricing strategy.

 Have the right options available, and let members switch packages, to reduce cancellations.
 Make sure you are competitive.
 And that members understand the value a membership holds.